What is an academy?

 What is the Wardle Academy Trust?

-The Wardle Academy Trust is a small multi-academy trust consisting of two partner schools, Wardle Academy and Kentmere Academy.
+The Wardle Academy Trust is a small multi-academy trust consisting of four partner schools, Wardle Academy, Kentmere Academy, St James' CofE Primary School, and St Andrews CE Primary School and Nursery.
 Under its 3 Year Plan it would hope to expand to a maximum of five schools.
 The Wardle Academy Trust recognise that one model of leadership and governance does not fit all schools, therefore we commit to a common set of values that do.
 As a small Trust we are able to ensure that the children remain at the heart of all our activity.
 We are accountable to them and we take our responsibilities seriously, ensuring that all of our support is measured, effective and demonstrates value for money.
 You can learn more about our Multi - Academy Trust, here.

 Is an academy like a business?